nsvirk/gokitesession-pylib/README.md

 1. Ensure you have Python 3.6 or later installed.

-2. Place the `kitesession.py` file in the same directory as the shared library you just built.
+2. Place the `kite_session.py` and `main.py` file in the same directory as the shared library you just built.

 ## Usage